software-mansion/scarb/ARCHITECTURE.md

 ## Scarb Compiler

-The `scarb build` command compiles all workspace members and produces outputs in the `target` directory.
+The `scarb build` command compiles all compilation units found in a workspace and produces outputs in the `target` directory.
 The Cairo compiler is used as a crate, which means that it is compiled into the Scarb binary itself and thus, **Scarb is tightly bound to specific Cairo version**.
 The entire compilation process is contained within the `ops::compile` op.